 - Sustainability is an integral part of all your projects.
 Can you elaborate on that and how did you adapt your design to take account of COVID-19?

-The “new normal” post COVID-19 centers around rethinking requirements and needs, from wholesome indoor environments, transitional and filtered entrances, to the need for green spaces, natural light, zero-maintenance buildings, touch-free interactions, and technology based sanitization, with enough distancing and friendly physical separations.
-However, we need to make sure that the new normal is consistent and smooth enough to go unnoticed rather than seem over designed.
+We tend to shy away from “green washing” and false “eco- friendly” branding.
+The “new normal” post COVID-19 centers on rethinking requirements and needs, from wholesome indoor environments, transitional and filtered entrances, to the need for green spaces, natural light, zero-maintenance buildings, touch-free interactions, and technology based sanitization, with enough distancing and friendly physical separations.
+However, we need to make sure that the new normal is consistent and smooth enough to go unnoticed rather than seem over-designed.